XRINTAMT/DTNET/README.md

 Once a feature is complete move task to the Review column om Monday and submit a merge request on github.

+### How to add highlights to objects

+1. Add a OutlineNormalsCalculator component to an object.
+2. Set GameObject layer to "Outlined".
+3. Find this object's mesh and set "Read/write enabled" to True.

 ## External assets